kenocatabay/kenocatabay.github.io/Catabay5203_paper2.md

 Brodie, Molyann et al., 2000.
 “Health Information, the Internet, and the Digital Divide.”
 Health Affairs.
 19(6):255-65.

 Cashen, M., Sklar, B., Nguyen, H., Just, M., Galzagorry, G., & Bakken, S. (2002).
 Implementing a Web-based information resource at an inner-city community church: lessons learned.
-CIN: Computers, Informatics, Nursing, 20(6), 244-250 Cashen, M., Sklar, B., Nguyen, H., Just, M., Galzagorry, G., & Bakken, S. (2002).
-Implementing a Web-based information resource at an inner-city community church: lessons learned.
-CIN: Computers, Informatics, Nursing, 20(6), 244-250
+CIN: Computers, Informatics, Nursing, 20(6), 244-250.

 Chatman, E.A., & Pendleton, V.E.M.
 (1995).
 Knowledge gap, information-seeking and the poor.
-The Reference Librarian, 49/50, 135–145
+The Reference Librarian, 49/50, 135–145.

 Dervin, B. (1976).
 The development of strategies for dealing with theinformation needs of urban residents: Phase 1—The Citizen Study.
 FinalReport on Project No. L0035JA to Office of Libraries and LearningResources, U.S. Office of Education, Washington, D.C., (ED 125 640).